2022-2023 rate changes

 The CPP Rate will only apply to customers who voluntarily choose to opt-in and participate in a program, such as the planned smart thermostat program, or who accept the storage incentive.

 Open Access Transmission Tariff

 SMUD CEO & General Manager Paul Lau also released the Chief Executive Officer & General Manager’s Report on Open Access Transmission Tariff (OATT).
-The approved changes revise SMUD's OATT to ensure SMUD's transmission rates for certain ancillary services reflect current costs.
+The approved changes revised SMUD's OATT to ensure SMUD's transmission rates for certain ancillary services reflect current costs.